Nanning Guangxi, China Travel Guide

 Summer's high heat and dampness make prolonged outdoor activities uncomfortable.

 Most foreign nationals require a visa to enter mainland China.
 Various visa types cater to different travel purposes: L Visa (Tourist), M Visa (Business), F Visa (Non-commercial Visit), Z Visa (Work), X Visa (Student).
-Apply at a Chinese Embassy or Consulate General in your home country, or a Chinese Visa Application Service Center.
-The process includes an online form, appointment scheduling, and in-person document submission.
+Apply at someone From china Embassy or Consulate General in your home country, or a Chinese Visa Application Service Center.
+The process includes an internet form, appointment scheduling, and in-person document submission.
 Processing typically takes 4-5 business days; urgent facilities may reduce this to 1-3.
 Start your application well in advance.

 China offers 24, 72, or 144-hour visa-free transit policies regarding certain countries when transiting through specific airports.
 Nanning Wuxu International Airport (NNG) participates in the 144-hour policy.
-This allows eligible nationalities to stay in Guangxi Province for up to 144 hours without a visa if they arrive in Nanning and then travel onward to a third country (not returning to their country of origin).
-Verify your eligibility and the specific rules before relying on this policy.
+This allows eligible nationalities to lodge in Guangxi Province for up to 144 hours without a visa if they arrive in Nanning and subsequently travel onward to a third country (not returning to their country of origin).
+Verify your eligibility and the specific rules before using this policy.
 Further information can be found at IVisa or VisaHQ.

 Original, valid for 6+ months after your stay, 2+ blank pages.